fiddle-leaf/astro-birth-day/README.md

 ## Bugs

-- Update API request to fetch for future dates in 2023 as well
+- ~~Update API request to fetch for future dates in 2023 as well~~
 - Add tooltip feature to images (like icon and emoji)
 - Set component state to track already configured astrodata profiles (save as a list to render)
 - Add functionality to fetch Astrology birth chart details from birthdate/time and coordinates
 - Bold and fix bullets for forecast descriptions

+## Limitations

+- Historic forecast from API only fetches data from Jan 2010 (history requests) through 300 days (future requests) from today's date.